 The above hourly fields are then divided by fields of their respective daily totals to create hourly temporal disaggregation weights representing the proportion of the 24-hour total precipitation which fell in each hour.
-If the hourly total is zero in an area of non-zero CPC precipitation, hourly weights are set to 1/24 to spread the precipitation evenly over the entire day.
+If the daily total is zero in an area of non-zero CPC precipitation, hourly weights are set to 1/24 to spread the precipitation evenly over the entire day.
 These hourly weights are then multiplied by the daily gauge-only CPC precipitation analysis to arrive at temporally disaggregated hourly NLDAS-2 fields.
 Since the Stage II, CMORPH, HPD, and NARR data are only used to derive the hourly disaggregation weights, a daily summation of these hourly NLDAS-2 precipitation fields will exactly reproduce the original CPC daily precipitation analyses.
 Since daily gauge and hourly precipitation data is sparse over Canada, NARR precipitation is used over all Canadian regions within the NLDAS domain.
 Rather than have an abrupt cutoff at the United States border, a 1-degree wide blending area is used.
 In this region, precipitation forcing consists of a weighted combination of the precipitation datasets discussed above.

 Starting on 01 January 2012, NLDAS-2 transitioned from the unified CPC precipitation product to an operational CPC precipitation product, as the previous product was no longer being generated.
 The primary difference between the products is that the interpolation algorithm has changed (as the input precipitation gauge information is the same).
 For the unified CPC product from 1979 to 2011, the Inverse Distance method was used, with missing values replaced using a precipitation climatology.
 For the operational CPC product from 2012 to present, the Optimal Interpolation method (OI) is used, with missing values replaced using the value from the nearest station.
 This difference in the interpolation method has shown some differences in the behavior of precipitation, especially right on the U.S.-side of the border with Mexico, in western mountainous regions, and along coastlines.